NREL/jade/docs/source/spark_jobs.rst

 Spark Jobs
 **********

-JADE has functionality to create an ephemeral Spark cluster on HPC compute nodes and then run a job on that cluster.
+JADE has functionality to create an ephemeral Spark cluster on HPC compute nodes and then run one or more jobs on that cluster.

 **Prerequisite**: The Spark software must be installed inside a Singularity container.